dntounis/C3_GuineaPig_studies/README.md

 # C3_GuineaPig_studies
-Simulations of beam-beam interactions for the Cool Copper Collider using GuineaPig
+Simulations of beam-beam interactions for the Cool Copper Collider using GUINEA-PIG

-This repository contains the steering files with the ILC-250 and ILC-500 beam configuration as well as 90 bunch crossings worth of output files.
+This repository contains steering files and shell scripts for multiple GUINEA-PIG runs, as well as 90 bunch crossings worth of output files for ILC-250 and ILC-500.

 ## GuineaPig Installation and Running